Consultation-Liaison Psychiatry Fellowship

 Applications are accepted from July 1st to September 15th, with interviews taking place between September and November.

-Applicants for the Clinical Track Fellowship should submit a CV, personal statement, and the Common Application form provided by the Academy of Consultation-Liaison Psychiatry in the “Career” tab at www.clpsychiatry.org (link is external and opens in a new window).
+To apply to our program, you may submit an application either through ERAS or provide a CV, personal statement, and the Common Application form provided by the Academy of Consultation-Liaison Psychiatry in the “Career” tab at www.clpsychiatry.org

-Please arrange to have 3 letters of recommendation sent to Dr. Sara Siris Nash, sas2007@cumc.columbia.edu, or Ms. Lucia Sanchez-Diaz, lucia.sanchez@nyspi.columbia.edu.
+If applying through the Common Application, please arrange to have 3 letters of recommendation addressed to Dr. Paula Askalsky, pa26442007@cumc.columbia.edu, and sent to Ms. Lucia Sanchez-Diaz, lucia.sanchez@nyspi.columbia.edu.

 Contact